Gi60s/command-line-callback/readme/command-config.md

 {
     request: {
         title: 'Request Options',
-        description: 'These options all relate to the request.
+        description: 'These options all relate to the request.'
     },
     misc: 'Miscelaneous Options'
 }